What is WastedLocker ransomware and how to protect against it

 In 2019, Evil Corp created a variant of Bitpaymer, called DoppelPaymer, a Ransomware-as-a-Service system.
 RaaS allows other hackers to use a ransomware system for a fee without letting them access the code.

 In May 2020, the group launched WastedLocker as a replacement for Bitpaymer.
-The new ransomware shares some procedural similarities to Bitpaymer, but it has completely different code.
+The new ransomware shares some procedural similarities to Bitpaymer, but with completely different code.

 WastedLocker attacks are highly tailored.
 Not only does the group conduct extensive research to gain entry to a network, but it produces different modules for each attack and a targeted ransom note.
 The group is also able to adjust an attack as it happens.
 In some cases, network managers have been able to spot and remove the WastedLocker dropper, causing the group to drop a stealthier replacement manually.